mbudnek/google-home-hubitat-community/README.md

         - Open/Close Attribute: The device attribute used to query the current state of the device.
 Should always be either Open Value or Closed Value.
         - Open Value: The value that the Open/Close Attribute will report when the device is open.
 Defaults to "open".
         - Closed Value: The value that the Open/Close Attribute will report when the device is closed.
 Defaults to "closed".
         - Open Command: Only available if Query Only Open/Close is unset.
 A device command used to open the device.
 Should not require any parameters.
-Mapps to `open` by default.
+Maps to `open` by default.
         - Close Command: Only available if Query Only Open/Close is unset.
 A device command used to close the device.
 Should not require any parameters.
-Mapps to `close` by default.
+Maps to `close` by default.

 ### Scene

 This is used for controlling scenes, and should generally only be used with the "Scene" device type.
 It can be controlled by saying things like "Hey Google, activate {scene}" or "Hey Google, deactivate {scene}".
 It cannot be queried.
 It has the following configuration parameters:

 - Activate Command: A device command used to activate this scene.
-Mapps to `on` by default.
+Maps to `on` by default.
 - Can this scene be deactivated?: Should be left unset if this scene can only be activated and set if this scene can be both activated and deactivated.
 - Deactivate Command: A device command used to deactivate this scene.
 Only available if the scene can be deactivated.
-Mapps to `off` by default.
+Maps to `off` by default.

 ### Temperature Setting

 This trait is primarily used for thermostats.
 It can be controlled by saying things like "Hey Google, set {device} to 75 degrees" or "Hey Google, set {device} to heat mode" and can be queried by saying things like "Hey Google, what's the temperature of {device}?".
 It has the following configuration parameters:

-- Temperature Unit: The unit that this device reports temperature in, either Fahrenheit or Celcius.
+- Temperature Unit: The unit that this device reports temperature in, either Fahrenheit or Celsius.
 Defaults to your hub's default temperature unit.
 - Supported Modes: The operating modes that this device supports.
 - Current Temperature Attribute: The device attribute used to query the current temperature reading of the device.
-Mapps to `temperature` by default.
+Maps to `temperature` by default.
 - Setpoint Attribute: The device attribute used to query the device's current setpoint when in modes other than Heat/Cool mode.
 Not available unless a mode other than Heat/Cool is supported.
-Mapps to `thermostatSetpoint` by default.
+Maps to `thermostatSetpoint` by default.
 - Set Setpoint Command:  A device command used to set the device's setpoint when in modes other than Heat/Cool mode.
 Not available unless a mode other than Heat/Cool is supported.
-Mapps to `setCoolingSetpoint` by default.
+Maps to `setCoolingSetpoint` by default.
 - Heating Setpoint Attribute: The device attribute used to query the device's current heating setpoint when in  Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
-Mapps to `heatingSetpoint` by default.
+Maps to `heatingSetpoint` by default.
 - Set Heating Setpoint Command:  A device command used to set the device's heating setpoint when in Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
-Mapps to `setHeatingSetpoint` by default.
+Maps to `setHeatingSetpoint` by default.
 - Cooling Setpoint Attribute: The device attribute used to query the device's current cooling setpoint when in  Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
-Mapps to `coolingSetpoint` by default.
+Maps to `coolingSetpoint` by default.
 - Set Cooling Setpoint Command:  A device command used to set the device's cooling setpoint when in Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
-Mapps to `setCoolingSetpoint` by default.
+Maps to `setCoolingSetpoint` by default.
 - Temperature Buffer: The minimum offset between the heating and cooling setpoints when in Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
 Optional.
 - {Mode} Hubitat Mode: The value passed to the Set Mode Command to set the device to this mode and reported by the Current Mode Attribute when the device is in this mode.
 - Set Mode Command: A device command used to set the current operating mode of the device.
 Should accept any of the {Mode} Hubitat Mode values.